 - See also: British TV Shows & Movies on Topic

 Showtime isn't a great outlet for British TV, but they do have a few things likely to be of interest to British TV fans – some shows that are British, and others that just feature Brits.
-If you opt for a trial, check out The Tudors, Episodes, Secret Diary of a Call Girl, Who is America? (starring Brit Sacha Baron Cohen), and The Affair.
+If you opt for a trial, check out The Tudors, We Hunt Together, Penny Dreadful, Patrick Melrose, and Back to Life.

 Starz is primarily a movie channel, but they do have a few good British TV shows in the mix.
-For some it's all about Outlander.
+For some it's all about Outlander and the travelogue spin-off Men in Kilts.
 Aside from that, they also have The White Princess, The White Queen, and Da Vinci's Demons.
-They also have a couple of American series with British leads – American Gods (remember Ian McShane?), Dublin Murders, and Black Sails.
+They also have a couple of American series with British leads – American Gods (remember Ian McShane from Lovejoy?), Dublin Murders, and Black Sails.

 What's Your Favourite British TV Streaming Service?